Post

 response to otherstrigger warningprompt user to reporttrigger warningtrigger warning

 What are some of the requirements of this classification model?
 It needs to have competitive AUC and F1 score for each label.
-(I did not include accuracy as a metric since our data set is unbalanced.)
+I did not include accuracy as a metric since our data set is unbalanced—I have a lot more data that are negative in harm labels than there are positive.
+(Labeling positive data is resource intensive.)
 Beside prediction power, the model needs to be fast due to our desired application in message moderation.
-A latency of 10ms per message is acceptable.
+A latency of 10ms per message on a cloud server is acceptable.
 This constrains our model to be a relatively small one.
-Hence various LLM’s are less than ideal due to response time, and cost is a factor too.
+Hence various LLM’s are less than ideal due to response time, and cost is a factor too—using a generative decoder model for a classification problem is not necessary.
 I chose Microsoft’s DeBERTa-v3-small as the base model, it’s a transformer based encoder model with only 44M parameters.
-As a BERT variant, DeBERTa is pre-trained on a large corpus of texts and understands basic semantics, we shall fine-tune it with training data that represent each direction of harm.
+As a BERT variant, DeBERTa is pre-trained on a large corpus of texts and understands basic semantics, I shall fine-tune it with training data that represent each direction of harm.

 Gathering data